splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/0-overview.md

   order: 0
 ---

 At a basic level, programs consist of sequences of instructions that work on data.
-With a basic terminal program, data can flow into the application from *stdin* and it can flow out via *stdout*.
+With a basic terminal program, data can flow into the application from [standard input](../../../part-0-getting-started/2-computer-use/1-concepts/7-streams) and it can flow out via [standard output](../../../part-0-getting-started/2-computer-use/1-concepts/7-streams).
+Using SplashKit, you can use a sequence of instructions to create a visualisation or animation or play sound effects.
+The knowledge and skills you pick up in this trek will enable you to build small programs and give you a solid start upon which future journeys will build.

 This chapter examines the following **building blocks** that you can create within your code: